Progedit/Lights-on-Park/Concept.md

 - Possibility of giving the citizen a smart way to search for parking spaces.

-- The motorist, with Lights on parking, already knowing where to park, reduces his time inside the car, devoting the time purchased to something else.
+- The driver, with Lights on parking, already knowing where to park, reduces his time inside the car, devoting the time purchased to something else.

 - The reduction of traffic and congestion.

-- Consequence of the previous requirement is the lower consumption of fuel and therefore the reduction of environmental pollution and also the lower waste of money on fuel.
+- Consequence of the previous requirement is the lower consumption of fuel and therefore the reduction of ambiental pollution and also the lower waste of money on fuel.

-- Also Lights on Parking can also benefit the driver's mood.
+- Lights on Parking can also benefit the driver's mood.
 We have found that searching for a parking space is stressful and counterproductive to the vast majority of users.

 The requirements of our device are illustrated in the following picture: